 UE to UE interference

-In the case of an FDD frequency allocation, there is a duplex gap between the UE transmit band and the UE reception band, enabling efficient filtering for both transmitter and receiver.
+The interference between UEs belonging to different FDD operators will be very limited due to the duplex gap and efficient filtering of duplex filters for both transmitters and receivers.

-3GPP has defined an additional requirement of -50 dBm/MHz as inter-band protection level (Table 6.6.3.2-1):
+Interference from TDD UEs to FDD UEs and vice versa will also be limited provided equipment is designed properly.
+For instance, 3GPP has defined an additional requirement of -50 dBm/MHz as inter-band protection level (Table 6.6.3.2-1):

 Band 22 (FDD 3410-3590 MHz) UE is specified with the following requirements: